encryptogroup/RAID-PIR/README.md

 This code is an extension of [upPIR](https://uppir.poly.edu) and large parts of it were written by the upPIR maintainers.
 A big thanks to [Justin Cappos](https://isis.poly.edu/~jcappos/) for making the original upPIR code publicly available.

-Please send code-related questions to [Daniel Demmler](mailto:daniel.demmler@ec-spride.de) or create an issue here on github.
+Please send code-related questions to [Daniel Demmler](mailto:daniel.demmler@ec-spride.de) or create an issue here on GitHub.

 **Warning:** This code is **not** meant to be used for a productive environment and is intended for testing and demonstrational purposes only.

 ### Requirements
-* Python 2.7
+* Python >=3.5
   * [PyCrypto](https://www.dlitz.net/software/pycrypto/) (might require `python-dev` package to build)
   * [MsgPack](http://msgpack.org/)
   * [numpy](http://www.numpy.org/)
 * `gcc` (Version 4.x or newer should be fine)
-* some sort of somewhat recent Unix (We tested everything on Debian, but MacOS should be OK as well; Windows might work but was never tested...)
+* some sort of somewhat recent Unix (We tested everything on Manjaro Linux, but MacOS should be OK as well; Windows might work but was never tested...)

 ## Setting up RAID-PIR Instances and Testing